How to improve football…

 • season ticket sales rose by 19 percent

-• members jumped by 20 percent rise
+• members jumped by 20 percent

 This year they’ll offer 4 games for free.